florianamoser/splicer/documentation/splicer-animator.md

 !!! info "Export Debugging"

-    If no Gcode file is generated, check the **Terminal** for messages.
-Setting `debug = True` in the export script enables verbose output, providing detailed information about the values being written to the Gcode file.
+    If no GCODE file is generated, check the **Terminal** for messages.
+Setting `debug = True` in the export script enables verbose output, providing detailed information about the values being written to the GCODE file.